With all my travelling around the world, it is

 Make the tea

-People
+People use

-telephone infrastructure is poor.
+infrastructure is poor.

-There
+There are a

-that Skype is different because it has the best call quality and works
+Skype is different because it has the best call quality and works

 behind any computer firewall without any setting up.
 Your calls and